Skip to main content

 How to: Work with ComboBox

-This guide covers common ComboBox scenarios including binding to collections, creating custom item templates, working with enums, and using AutoCompleteBox for type-to-search functionality.
+This guide covers common usage scenarios with ComboBox, including binding to collections, creating custom item templates, and working with enums.

 Basic binding

-To bind a ComboBox to a collection and track the selected item, set ItemsSource to your collection property and bind SelectedItem to a property on your view model.
+To bind a ComboBox to a collection and track the selected item, set ItemsSource to your collection in the view model and bind SelectedItem.
 Use PlaceholderText to display a hint when nothing is selected:

 <ComboBox ItemsSource="{Binding Countries}"